alpinnovianus/McMillan_Calculator/README.md

 # McMillan_Calculator
-A simple calculator to compute the superconducting transition temperature from the McMillan formula
+A simple calculator made with python to compute the superconducting transition temperature from the McMillan formula